Jet-son/Shu-city/README.md

 The Graphics directory contains the code for pixelating the images.
 This directory conatins files for:
--Main pixelator code
+- Main pixelator code
--Test images to test pixelator with
+- Test images to test pixelator with

 ---------------------------------------------------------------------